www.96kHz.org

 DSP Module

-A VHDL-implementation of my multi stage feedback delay is presented here.
-It realizes a wave oscillator and works with the same method as the well known Karplus-Strong-Algorithm.
-It is an update of the first version and initially had been implemented in my Chameleon Synthesizer using C-Language at that point of time.
+This page shows an implementation of my multi-stage-feedback delay.
+In this case it uses extreme short delays and thus realizes a wave guide oscillator.
+It works with similar methods as the well known Karplus-Strong-Algorithm.
+It is an update of the first version which initially had been implemented in my Chameleon Synthesizer using C-Language at that point of time and later had been ported to VHDL.

 Hardware